bartoszmodelski/odd-modules/README.md

 At a glance executables generated for [test.ml](a/test.ml) and [test2.ml](a/test2.ml) should work the same.
+The only difference is the way [lib/queue.ml] is referenced.
 But it does not seem to be the case:

 ```ocaml